Assessment, Learning, and Student Success: Assessment, Learning, and School Improvement Concentration, Ed.D.

 ALSI 7050 - Application and Research Seminar: Student Learning

-Provides students with structure and format for reflective practice regarding student learning, including application of research knowledge base to challenges faced in K-12 educational settings.
+Provides students with structure and format for reflective practice regarding student learning, including application of research knowledge base to challenges faced in educational settings.

 Research Methods (9 hours)